Telken-create/Portfolio/README.md

 ##  About Me

 Hi!
 I'm **Gabriel Armado**
+I play video games and pool for a living.
+I workout for my physical health.
+I currently work for the City of San Diego under the job category of Public Safety
+I run 2 teams 8 ball and 9 ball for pool under the American Pool Association (APA) pool league.
+I help sustain active competitive
 ---

 ##  What I Do

-I play video games and pool for a living
-I workout for my physical health

 ###  Non-Profit
 **Key Achievements:**